- Welcome to CS 61B

 This official coding environment and text editor for the course is the Integrated Development Environment (IDE) called IntelliJ, though we will not introduce this IDE until Week 2.
 At your own discretion, you may instead use Vim, Emacs, Sublime, or IDEs like Eclipse, Netbeans, Emacs etc. Whatever you use, however, your submitted solutions must conform to our expected layouts, as indicated in the assignments.
 We strongly recommend that you use IntelliJ starting as soon as you finish project 0.
 We will not officially support any editing / programming environment other than IntelliJ.

 This semester, we will officially use Java 9, but using Java 8 is also OK.
-The computers in the lab only have Java 8, but there’s honestly not much difference.

 You will be able to do any work you’d like on any Windows, Mac OS X, or Linux computer.
 You may also remotely log into the instructional machines (which you will receive an account for during the first week), though you should be able to most everything in the course by working natively on your own computer.
 Information for setting up your own computer is linked in Lab 1b.